New Smyrna Beach Shark Attacks (2025 Report)

 This time frame lines up with the migration patterns of most shark species, and they tend to get closer to shore in order to take advantage of the abundant prey that is also active.

-These months also align with an increase in beachgoer activity, as both locals and tourists flock to the beach to enjoy the sun and water themselves.
+These months also align with an increase in beachgoer activity.

 July and August in particular are the months with the highest numbers of shark bites.
 This again has to do with the high numbers of both people and sharks in the water.